Family Provision Claims | By Lawyers

 • Item icon Costs orders

 The usual costs orders for an unsuccessful party in civil litigation will apply, with the likely result that an unsuccessful applicant will not receive their costs from the estate and may even be required to pay the estate’s costs.
-No provisions in the Act specifically deal with costs.
-Practice ...
+No provisions in the Act specifically deal with costs. provides ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.